 Policy and Basic Approach

-To minimize risks to human health and the environment throughout a product life cycle, cooperation with other stakeholders in the supply chain is indispensable.
-The Mitsui Chemicals Group proactively collects chemical information from suppliers, assesses risks concerning our products, and maintains mutual communications with customers on any hazards in our products and how to handle them safely.
+Cooperation with business partners is indispensable to minimize the risks to people and the environment throughout our products’ lifecycles.
+The Mitsui Chemicals Group continues to collect chemical information from suppliers, assess the risks concerning our products, and maintains mutual communications with customers on any hazards in our products and how to handle them safely.

 Mitsui Chemicals Group’s Principles for Chemicals Management